zenglenn42/react-tutorials/README.md

 Here's the styling and code that makes this possible:

 Basically the grid of tutorial cards is replicated twice, once above the fold for phones and again below the '1.
 Select' text on larger display geometries.
-The duplicated grids are wrappered in divs with mutually exclusive ```dislay: none``` settings that leverage Material UI's ```theme.breakpoints.up("sm")``` function for returning media queries that apply to browser windows larger that 600px wide.
+The duplicated grids are wrappered in divs with mutually exclusive ```display: none``` settings that leverage Material UI's ```theme.breakpoints.up("sm")``` function for returning media queries that apply to browser windows larger that 600px wide.
+Later I find the ```<Hidden>``` component which is ideal for these scenarios.

 ```
   showOnBigScreens: {